 Teshuva: A Discussion Guide

-This discussion guide explores the Jewish approach to repentance, drawing on Rambam’s Hilchot Teshuvah.
+This discussion guide explores the Jewish approach to repentance, drawing on Rambam’s Hilchot Teshuvah (Laws of Repentance).
 Included are hands-on activities for younger and older students that deal with guilt and apology.

 This is a general discussion guide about Teshuvah including “apology scenarios.”